CODEMANisgood/OnlineFishingApp/README.md

 ---

+## Accounts

+Anglers now sign up with a username and password instead of just typing a name.
+Passwords are hashed with Werkzeug's `generate_password_hash` (PBKDF2) — never stored in plaintext.
+Logging in issues a bearer token (`/api/auth/login`, `/api/auth/register`) that the frontend stores in `localStorage` and sends as `Authorization: Bearer <token>` on every request that needs to know who you are.

+This replaces the old "type any name" identity model.
+Creating a competition, joining one, submitting a catch, and ending a competition all now require a valid token, and the *username on that token* — not anything typed into a form — is what gets recorded as organizer or participant.
+That closes the gap the previous version's README called
+out: it's no longer possible to end someone else's competition, or log a catch under someone else's name, just by typing their name in a box.

+Sessions are simple opaque tokens in a `sessions` table (not JWTs), so "sign out" is a real server-side revocation (`/api/auth/logout` deletes the row) rather than just forgetting a token client-side.

 ## How the measuring tool works

 After uploading a photo, the angler clicks the two ends of a known length